-ATV State Laws
+ATV & UTV State Laws in Pennsylvania (PA)

 You see it in the news – deadly ATV crashes.
 Leaders from several states have enacted ATV laws to increase safety among ATV operators and riders.
 Their hope is that these laws will reduce the number of serious injuries and deaths that result from ATV-related accidents every year.

 At Edgar Snyder & Associates, we know how serious injuries can change peoples' lives, which is why we want everyone to know Pennsylvania's ATV laws and to follow safety tips to avoid accidents when four-wheeling.

 According to Pennsylvania Vehicle Code, ATVs can be driven on state-owned trails and roadways that are marked for that purpose.
 They may only be operated on highways and streets during emergencies.

 Do You Have to Register an ATV in PA?

 Registration is not required for ATVs that are used exclusively as utility vehicles for business or agricultural purposes.